iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.8.00.010_02/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 3 reviews"/>
 </p>

-> I haven't used this app enough to make it worth my whileand since I'm going to be dead in a few months I probably never will<br> :date: __2020-07-13 16:18:13__

 > Always updating, frequently have trouble with app, video connection pretty poor.<br> :date: __2020-03-22 15:54:59__

 > I'm sorry I only gave you a three but when I am promised paperwork on a Friday and don't get it there's something wrong you got what you wanted from me but yet I don't get anything from you I know it's busy but I need my paperwork that's all I'm saying You're a little slow getting paperwork to your patients or your emails I wish your daughters were a little more reliable when it comes to sending paperwork<br> :date: __2020-03-16 04:33:01__